m2creates/m2creates-site/src/posts/2012-10-19-sightseeing-the-end-of-the-world-by-dr-quetzil-castaeda.md

 My question is: who decided that it was appropriate to rename the Aztec Sun Stone as the Maya calendar?
 And who decided that deceiving the world with it was appropriate?

 My 2012 plans are slightly different.
-I will be taking advantage of the Cycles of Time symposium at Uxmal during the “end of the world” and trekking across the Yucatan and into northern Belize with Dr. Susan Milbrath afterwards.
+I will be taking advantage of the Cycles of Time symposium at Uxmal during the “end of the world” and trekking across the Yucatan peninsula and into northern Belize with Dr. Susan Milbrath afterwards.

 No, the world is not ending.
 But what better way to spend the beginning of a new Maya cycle than with the modern Maya of today?